Refactor in the Direction Errors Take You

-One thing I've come to appreciate about working in statically typed languages is how much easier they make refactoring.
-Not because the language itself restructures your code, but because of how errors behave when you make a change.
-If you use the type system well, errors don't scatter randomly.
+Static types make refactoring easier.
+Not because the language restructures your code, but because of how errors behave when you change something.
+If you use the type system well, errors don't scatter.
 They lead you somewhere.
 And if you pick the right starting point, they lead you somewhere useful.

 Code that counterbalances itself

-The reason errors can guide a refactor at all comes down to how the code is written in the first place.
+Errors can guide a refactor only because of how the code was written in the first place.

-When you write a function with an explicit return type, or model a state with a discriminated union instead of a loose string, or define a proper interface instead of passing around an untyped map.
-You are encoding a contract.
-The compiler enforces that contract across the entire codebase.
-Change one side of it, and the other side breaks loudly.
+When you write a function with an explicit return type, model a state with a discriminated union instead of a loose string or define a proper interface instead of passing around an untyped map, you are encoding a contract.
+The compiler enforces that contract across the codebase.
+Change one side, and the other side breaks loudly.

 // Before